 This function returns t if object is a syntax table.

-Each buffer has its own major mode, and each major mode has its own idea of the syntactic class of various characters.
+Each buffer has its own major mode, and each major mode has its own idea of the syntax class of various characters.
 For example, in Lisp mode, the character ‘;’ begins a comment, but in C mode, it terminates a statement.
-To support these variations, Emacs makes the choice of syntax table local to each buffer.
-Typically, each major mode has its own syntax table and installs that table in each buffer that uses that mode.
-Changing this table alters the syntax in all those buffers as well as in any buffers subsequently put in that mode.
-Occasionally several similar modes share one syntax table.
+To support these variations, the syntax table is local to each buffer.
+Typically, each major mode has its own syntax table, which it installs in all buffers that use that mode.
+For example, the variable emacs-lisp-mode-syntax-table holds the syntax table used by Emacs Lisp mode, and c-mode-syntax-table holds the syntax table used by C mode.
+Changing a major mode’s syntax table alters the syntax in all of that mode’s buffers, as well as in any buffers subsequently put in that mode.
+Occasionally, several similar modes share one syntax table.
 See Example Major Modes, for an example of how to set up a syntax table.

 A syntax table can inherit from another syntax table, which is called its parent syntax table.
 A syntax table can leave the syntax class of some characters unspecified, by giving them the “inherit” syntax class; such a character then acquires the syntax class specified by the parent syntax table (see Syntax Class Table).
 Emacs defines a standard syntax table, which is the default parent syntax table, and is also the syntax table used by Fundamental mode.